Marketlum/Marketlum-Amendment/Sylius-Amendment.md

 **Accountabilities:**

-- Defining the Geography and Sub-Markets structure
+- Defining the Geography and Market's structure
+- Defining the key taxonomies used in the Market

 _The Circle Lead also holds all Accountabilities on the Circle to the extent they are not covered by the Circle's Roles or processes._